mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 2. I kicked off our first non-editor project, the [Gradient Descent Visualiser](https://uclaacm.github.io/gradient-descent-visualiser/).
 This quick-and-dirty teaching tool became the first of many **Learning Labs**, which defined my next year running Teach LA's dev team.
 3. I started bridging the gap between our teaching and dev teams.
 At the time, that just meant having a few teachers join us every now and then.
 In addition, I taught a class, and was able to provide input in the opposite direction.

 At the time, I think I really enjoyed the position.
 It came with quite a few newfound stressors (in particular, teaching *a ton* of new people, and failing quite a few of them).
-I left the role a bit unsatisfied - in particular, with a few failures that I hyperfixated on - but still viewed it very positively.
+I left the role a bit unsatisfied - in particular, with a few failures that I hyper-fixated on - but still viewed it very positively.
 At the end, I was really happy with the potential for impact we had: our novel recruitment process and some of the code we were just getting started on had superstar potential.

 In particular, I'll talk about "no experience required" quite frequently.